-If you haven`t read part 1 of the story, i suggest you to read it here
+If you haven`t read part 1 of the story, you can find it here.

-Part 2 starts from the point where i wasn’t borne from a well to do family.
+Part 2 starts from the point where i wasn’t born into a well to do family.

 My family was a DV family.
-If you know what i mean.
-Now my dad has his own family.
-If not for my teachers in my school, i might have died long ago.
-Don`t really wanna go into much details, but i was really grateful to my teachers back in school.
-I hope that by being a Japanese teacher, i can share not just my love for Japan, the language, but also experiences about life.
+I hope you can understand what I mean by that, as I won’t go into any more detail.
+I was really grateful to my school teachers who supported financially and emotionally.
+I hope that by being a Japanese teacher, i can share not just my love for Japan, the language, and my personal life experience.

 I was also grateful to my aunt who took care of me after my mum passed away for 13 years.

-Of course, as time goes by, i see many of these students who are just learning for short-term interest and don`t continue on.
-Just feel very sad for them.
-I also changed my attitude and not be too serious with them…
+I also encounter students who are just learning for short-term interest and don`t continue on.
+I would feel very sad for them.

-For students who have their parents` pay for them and don`t study in my class, i will just ask them to leave my class.
+For students who have their parents pay for their fees and do not study in my lessons, I would ask them to leave.

-For students who always OT and yet still make an effort to come for my classes, stay back after class to revise with the classmates, i really respect them from my heart.
+For students who always work overtime and yet still make an effort to come for my lessons, to stay back after lessons to revise with the classmates, i really respect them from my heart.

-I hope to be my students` Nanami, to make an good impact and to be everyone`s guiding light on my students life.
+I hope to be my students’ “Nanami”, to make an good impact and to be a guide for my students.